gplll/nss_securepass/README.md

 - This repo includes the following sample programs to test the SecurePass, NSS and PAM APIs: sp_client, nss_client, pam_client

+**Note**: Due to the current limitations, be aware that the parameter `endpoint` must be set to https://beta.secure-pass.net/ in /etc/securepass.conf.

 ## NSS module

 There are reserved words in SecurePass extended attributes: